Media And Speaking Engagements

 Unfortunately, this precept is what adds to the erroneous belief system held by most premmillennial dispensationalists in their attempts to justify a Pre-Tribulation Rapture to Heaven scenario that is not biblical whatsoever.
 Sadly, whenever I tell most evangelical Christians that the Bride of the Lamb is not the Church, it creates an instant argument and nine times out of ten I will be called a heretic and or a false teacher, which I have experienced on numerous occasions.
 Just once, I would love to hear a fellow Christian respond by saying, "Oh?
 Really?
 Tell me more!"

-As many of you may already know, the study approach I used to write my books is one of deep study into the actually meaning (and original intent) of many key words in the Bible.
+As many of you may already know, the study approach I used to write my books is one of deep study into the actual meaning (and the original intent) of many key words in the Bible.
 As I have demonstarted in previous chapters, once we know the deeper meaning of certain words in the Bible, we find out that how we initially interpreted these words actually presented inconsistent meanings to scripture that were not originally intended to convey.
 As we showed in the 2nd chapter (Who's Taken, Who's Left, at What Rapture) of The End Times Passover (concerning the true meaning of the word left in Luke 17: 34-37), we were able to prove beyond a shadow of a doubt that the word left in that group of scripture actually means to forgive, which in essence turns the whole Left Behind theory upside down!

 We are biblically convinced that to believe that the church is the Bride of the Lamb actually takes folks down the wrong path (especially in their eschatology) and we have actually written several chapters to disprove this doctrinal precept.
 Following is one of these chapters from our book that will disprove this notion.
 As you read this excerpt, we ask that you pay extra close attention to the true meaning of the words marry and husband, which give enhanced insight into what is actually being conveyed by the original author of the quoted scripture.
 Please enjoy the 11th chapter of The End Times Passover, which is titled: